Jerry Mumphrey: New York Yankees

-Batting second and playing center, Mumphrey batted .322 and matched his career high home run total (4) in the first half of the strike shortened season.
-When play resumed, Mumphrey batted .290 with nineteen RBIs and 24 runs scored.
+Batting second and playing center, Mumphrey batted .322 and matched his career high home run total (four) in the first half of the strike shortened season.
+When play resumed, Mumphrey batted .290 with 19 RBI and 24 runs scored.

 The Yankees won the first half of the split season format instituted for the 1981 season.
 After going 2-for-5 with a run scored in game one of the 1981 American League Division Series with the Milwaukee Brewers, Mumphrey went hitless in the remaining four games.
-He reached on an error & scored the Yankees' only run in game six.
+He reached on an error and scored the Yankees' only run in game four.

 In the 1981 American League Championship Series with the Oakland Athletics, he went 6-for-12 with three walks in the Yankees' three-game sweep.

-Mumphrey singled and came around to score on Bob Watson's home run in his first at bat of the 1981 World Series against the Los Angeles Dodgers.
-In his next at bat, he singled, stole second, then scored the Yankees' fourth run of the game.
+Mumphrey singled and came around to score on Bob Watson's home run in his first at-bat of the 1981 World Series against the Los Angeles Dodgers.
+In his next at-bat, he singled, stole second, then scored the Yankees' fourth run of the game.
 An 0-for-8 "slump" that followed got him benched for games four and five, both won by the Dodgers.
 He returned for game six, got a single in the third, but struck out in the final inning of the Dodgers' World Series victory.
-Overall, Mumphrey went 11-for-48 for a .229 average in his only trip to the post season.
-He scored six runs with no RBIs.
+Overall, Mumphrey went 11-for-48 for a .229 average in his only trip to the postseason.
+He scored six runs with no RBI.